insideout10/wordlift-docs/docs/key-concepts.rst

 Entity
 _____________

-An **entity** is something that exists in the real-world: celebrities, cities, sports teams, buildings, geographical features, movies, celestial objects and works of art are all entities.
+An **entity** (or thing) is something that exists in the real-world: celebrities, cities, sports teams, buildings, geographical features, movies, celestial objects and works of art are all entities.
 For a long time, more than four decades, we teached computers to recognise things by simply matching keywords.

 Now computers, just like humans do, understand that a text like *[Thubten Gyatso]* is not just made of two words but, it has a much richer meaning. *[Thubten Gyatso]* is a person, more specifically he's the 13th Dalai Lama who was born in the Tsang-Ü province in Tibet on the 12th of February 1876.